sickle-in-africa/big-data-epidemiology/README.md

 * [R](https://sickle-in-africa.github.io/bde.r-novice-inflammation/): an introduction to scientific computing with R
 * [Probability and statistics](http://bio5495.wustl.edu/Probability/Readings/DeGroot4thEdition.pdf): in introduction to the mathematics of probability and statistics
 * [Statistical learning](https://www.statlearning.com/): an introduction to statistical (machine) learning in R (advanced)
-* [Exploratory data analysis](https://r4ds.had.co.nz/): an introduction to exploratory data analysis in R
+* [Exploratory data analysis](https://r4ds.had.co.nz/): an introduction to exploratory data analysis and the tidyverse package in R
 * [Genome wide association analysis](https://pubmed.ncbi.nlm.nih.gov/29484742/): a hands on tutorial for conducting GWAS data analysis (advanced)
 * [Data analysis reporting](https://bookdown.org/yihui/rmarkdown/): a guide to writing neat final reports of your analysis projects